yufongpeng/AnovaBase.jl/README.md

 ### Linear mixed-effect model
 The implementation of ANOVA for linear mixed-effect model is primarily based on `MixedModels`.
 The syntax is similar to above examples.
 Only one random factor on intercept and balanced design is supported now.
 ```
-julia> using RCall, Anova, DataFrames
+julia> using RCall, MixedAnova, DataFrames

 julia> R"""
        data("anxiety", package = "datarium")